Profsmith9000/certificationportal/certifications/untitled.md

 # Cryptobounty Certified Pool Operator

 The Cryptobounty Certified Pool Operator certification is aimed at High-School students that have developed expertise in specific areas of Cardano Stakepool operation.
-(Needs edited)

 Students with this certification will have demonstrated proficiency and obtained micro-certifications in the following areas: